 After the scene is set up, defects are procedurally applied onto the CAD part using NVIDIA Omniverse Replicator, which generates annotated data that is then used to train and evaluate the model.
 This iterative process continues until the model has achieved the desired KPIs.

 Scuffs and scratches are common surface defects that occur in manufacturing.
 A texture-mapping technique called a normal map is used to represent these textures in a 3D environment.
 A normal map is an RGB image representation of height information that corresponds directly with the X, Y, and Z axes relative to a surface in a 3D space.

-Although it is possible to randomize the size and position of the scratch once it has been brought into Omniverse, it is better to build an entire library of normal maps saved into a folder to generate a robust set of synthetic data.
-These normal maps should be various shapes and sizes, representing scratches of varying severity.
+Although it is possible to randomize the size and position of the scratch after it has been brought into Omniverse, it is better to build an entire library of normal maps saved into a folder to generate a robust set of synthetic data.
+These normal maps should be of various shapes and sizes, representing scratches of varying severity.